rakkkkkesh/RakeshPortfolio/README.md

 ## 💡 **Contributing**

 I am open to feedback and contributions that could improve this portfolio!
-If you'd like to contribute, please follow the instructions in the `CONTRIBUTING.md` file.
 Suggestions are always welcome!

 ---